-Known as drinking vinegars, sipping vinegars, or shrubs, these zippy herbal concoctions have become quite trendy in the world of hip cocktails, but they are also a classic way to create good home remedies and medicines.
-In fact, in North America during colonial times, sipping vinegars were commonly used as both medicines and a way to preserve fruits and herbs in a deliciously consumable infusion.
+Known as drinking vinegars, sipping vinegars, or shrubs, these zippy herbal concoctions have become quite trendy in the world of hip cocktails, but they are also a classic way to enjoy a healthful beverage.
+In fact, in North America during colonial times, sipping vinegars were a way to preserve fruits and herbs and create a deliciously consumable infusion.

 We know we can make simple teas from so many different fresh and dried herbs, and we have our tinctures for concentrations of herbal properties, but vinegar is often overlooked as a way to create tasty and useful preparations.

-Holy Basil, or Tulsi has been used in various cultures for generations as a healing medicinal herb and is used significantly in Ayurvedic medicine.
-Tulsi is considered to be an adaptogen as it helps balance different processes in the body and is believed to give us strength when facing normal daily stress.
+Holy Basil, or Tulsi has been used in various cultures for generations as a healthful herb, often used in the practice of Ayurveda.
+Tulsi is considered to be an adaptogen.
 It also lends itself well to sipping vinegars—particularly the Krishna and the Rama varieties—which are cultivated commonly throughout the gardens of India.
 With spicy leaves that are peppery, lemony, and with undertones of clove and licorice, these flavors are a good match for vinegars.
 Our organic Holy Basil varieties are particularly special, as they were grown for us both right here in the Pacific Northwest and on one of our beautiful organic farms in India.
 The quality of flavor and aroma is absolutely stellar!

 Rama Damiana Calming Sipping Vinegar